margoklquali/torque-cli/README.md

 ![quali](quali.png)

-## Quali Torque CLI
+## Intro

-Torque CLI is a Command Line interface tool for CloudShell Torque.
+Torque CLI is the command-line tool for interacting with [Torque](https://qtorque.io), the EaaS platform.

-The main functionality this tool currently provides is validation of Torque Blueprints and launching of Sandbox environments from any branch in addition to testing local changes before committing them.
+To learn more about Torque, visit [https://qtorque.io](https://qtorque.io).

 ## Why use Torque CLI